mauron85/react-native-background-geolocation/README.md

 When the `Application` is initialized (which also happens before services gets started in the background), write some code like this:

 ```
-BackgroundGeolocationFacade.setLocationTransform(new ILocationTransform() {
+BackgroundGeolocationFacade.setLocationTransform(new LocationTransform() {
     @Nullable
     @Override
     public BackgroundLocation transformLocationBeforeCommit(@NonNull Context context, @NonNull BackgroundLocation location) {
     // `context` is available too if there's a need to use a value from preferences etc.

     // Modify the location
     location.setLatitude(location.getLatitude() + 0.018);

     // Return modified location
     return location;

     // You could return null to reject the location,
     // or if you did something else with the location and the library should not post or save it.
     }
-        }
+});
 ```

 iOS example: